nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Review tasks assigned to a Person: `reviewtask`
 Format: `review SUBJECT`

-Reviews the list of persons who are assigned to the task with the specified subject.
+Reviews the list of persons who are assigned to the task with the specified title.

 Examples:
 - `review CS2103 TP` displays everyone who are assigned to this task.